Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Experimental Results

 \subsubsection{Computation Efficiency Analyses}

 We also conduct a comparison under computation efficiency, which is a critical point for real-world deployment.
 The concert numerical results among these competitors under the metrics of parameters and runtime on the SICE dataset are reported in Table.~\ref{tab:hardware}.
-Obviously, most learning-based methods achieve fast inference time than traditional numerical-based schemes (\textit{e.g.,} DEMEF and MEFDSIFT).
-Furthermore, though SDNet and IFCNN have fewer parameters, and are limited by direct fusion rules and inefficient architectures, their performances are interfered.
+Obviously, though precise visual results are obtained, these methods suffer from the slow inference time due to the huge model parameters.
 More importantly, both our methods realize the faster inference time.
-Compared with the latest learning-based method DPEMEF, the fastest version (ours$^{*}$) can effectively promote 68.11\% runtime and reduce 98.68\% parameters, which demonstrates high efficiency with visual-pleasant fused results.
+Compared with the latest HoLoCo scheme, the fastest version (ours$^{*}$)significantly reduces 99.3\% parameters and accelerates 79.4\% of inference time., which demonstrates high efficiency with visual-pleasant fused results.